wesleymiles/striped-down/blog/lunch-break-sacred-places/index.md

 ## iMarket, Winooski, VT

 When I joined the company, I brought with me my recharging ritual.
-The location was phenomenal.
-It sat right next to the mouth of the Winooski river, downstream from the dam.
+The location was phenomenal for it.
+The office sat near the mouth of the Winooski river, downstream from the dam.
 I had a spot I would go that allowed me to explore and linger a few moments during lunch.
 The spot was no secret.
 There was evidence of drinkers and other lingerers, and further back still, ruins of woolen mills.

 One winter day, my spot gave strong medicine in the form of a frozen coyote carcass.
-At the time, I was reading Naturalist Tom Brown Jr. who uses the term medicine as Native Americans do.
-“Medicine means the presence and power embodied in or demonstrated by a person, a place, an event, an object, or a natural phenomenon.”
+At the time, I was reading the work of Naturalist Tom Brown Jr. He uses the term medicine that follows Native American traditions, referring to a spiritual force rather than its conventional association with physical healing.

+*“Medicine means the presence and power embodied in or demonstrated by a person, a place, an event, an object, or a natural phenomenon.”*

 My initial awe, of brushing off the snow to the sight and presence, can still be conjured.
 I couldn’t get enough.
 Being with it felt magical and sacred.
 As winter passed into spring, one day the body was gone.

 </figure>
     <picture>